What happens at a Catholic funeral?

 Planning a Catholic funeral

 If you are weighing cremation against burial for practical or cost reasons, our guide to cremation vs. burial lays out the differences, and our funeral planning checklist can help you track the steps.
-Either way, the parish can tell you what the Church asks for.

 Sources

-Reviewed and maintained by Calla Editorial.
+Maintained by Calla and reviewed against the cited sources.
 This guide is general information, not legal or financial advice.
 See our editorial standards.